tceulema/Emuchron/README.md

 ### What is Emuchron
 Emuchron is a lightweight [Adafruit Monochron](http://www.adafruit.com/product/204) (product discontinued) emulator for Debian Linux 11 and 12.\
-It features a test and debugging platform for Monochron clocks and high level glcd graphics functions, and a software framework for clock plugins.
+It features a test and debugging platform for Monochron clocks and high-level glcd graphics functions, and a software framework for clock plugins.

 ### Why does Emuchron exist